 The J. Allen Oakum Scholarship is awarded to an Ohio resident enrolled in an accredited library school program, who's pursuing licensure in school library/media.
 This scholarship is intended to help defray educational costs for future library media specialists as they complete their studies.

 The J. Allen Oakum Scholarship was established in 1985 through the philanthropy of the late J. Allen Oakum, an OELMA Past President.
 The Scholarship recipient receives a $ 500 stipend and a framed commemorative certificate.
-The honoree will be recognized during OELMA’s Awards Event at the Annual Conference.
-The scholarship recipient’s name will be posted on the Scholarship & Awards section of OELMA’s Web page and announced via OELMA's E-mail list.
+The honoree will be recognized during the Awards Program at OELMA's Annual Conference.
+The scholarship recipient’s name will be announced via OELMA's E-mail list and posted on the Scholarship & Awards section of OELMA’s Web page.

 The J. Allen Oakum Scholarship recipient will be selected from applicants and nominees who meet the following criteria: